HackingGibsons/clubot/README.md

 Asks the bot to part the named channel.
 The reason component is entirely optional.

-**TODO:** No rely is generated, the part will be announced over the broadcast channels.

 ### Join
 ```json
 {"type":"join", "channel":"#channel"}
 ```

 Asks the bot to join the named channel.

-**TODO:** No rely is generated, the join will be announced over the broadcast channels.

 ## Broadcast messages
 Broadcast messages are sent in two parts.
 The first message contains the subscription component